Kermalis/VGMusicStudio/README.md

 * Fix events past a goto counting as higher ticks
 * Detachable piano
 * Running status in song disassembler
+* Help dialog that explains the commands for each format

 ## Special Thanks To:
 * Ipatix